Aftermath of the January 6 United States Capitol attack: Media documentation

 Some recordings from Capitol surveillance cameras and DC Metropolitan police body cameras were made publicly available in June 2021, following a CNN-led lawsuit by major media outlets.
 The Justice Department had argued that releasing recordings of current defendants could interfere with their right to a fair trial.

+A 2024 BBC documentary spliced together two moments in Trump's January 6 speech that in reality had been 54 minutes apart: his invitation "We're going to walk down to the Capitol" and his encouragement to "fight like hell".
+An internal memo drew attention to the splice as improper.
+After the memo was leaked in 2025, Trump's allies went on offense, and BBC director general Tim Davie and CEO of News Deborah Turness resigned on November 9.
+The next day, Trump accused the BBC of having tried to "interfere in the Presidential Election" and demanded that it give him $1 billion within four days.